Active poll worker recruitment will begin: August 2019.

 POLL WORKER POSITIONS

-All poll workers must complete online and in-class training, and plan to work at their polling place on Election Day from 6 a.m. until the last voter has voted and closing procedures have been completed.
+All poll workers must complete online and in-class training, and plan to work at their polling place on Election Day from 6 a.m. until the last voter has voted, closing procedures have been completed, and you are dismissed by the clerk.
 Most poll workers will also help set up their polling place the day before the election.
 (Poll workers who help with set up receive a small additional stipend.)

-Inspectors check-in voters using an electronic poll book, issue ballots, instruct voters on where and how to mark and cast their ballot, and hand out our popular "I Voted" stickers.
-Inspectors earn $170 for attending training and working on Election Day.
+An Inspector sets up and maintains our electronic poll books used for voter check-in and our DS200 ballot scanners/tabulators.
+They also rotate in position to check-in voters using an electronic poll book, issue ballots, instruct voters on where and how to mark and cast their ballot, and hand out our popular "I Voted" stickers.

-A Deputy maintains order outside the polling place, ensures compliance with the no solicitation zone, and ensures that the polling room is accessible to all voters.
-A Deputy earns $150 for attending training and working on Election Day.
+A Deputy maintains order outside the polling place, assists in marking the no solicitation zone, ensures compliance with the no solicitation zone, and ensures that the polling room is accessible to all voters.

 - be a registered voter in Hillsborough